- How Painful Is It?

 - Learning the Lamaze method takes time.
 The couple must plan ahead and attend classes starting in the second trimester of pregnancy.

-The Bradley Method focuses on preparing the mother for a natural childbirth coached by her partner.
+The Bradley method focuses on preparing the mother for natural childbirth coached by her partner.
 The emphasis is on being prepared for an unassisted vaginal birth without medication.
 The method is taught over 12 weeks along with reading a workbook.
-Midwives often recommend The Bradley Method preparation classes.
-In addition to learning ways to reduce the pain of a vaginal birth, the method teaches about nutrition and other aspects of natural health.
+Midwives often recommend the Bradley method preparation classes.
+In addition to learning ways to reduce the pain of vaginal birth, the method teaches about nutrition and other aspects of natural health.

 - The Bradley method is beneficial to prepare parents for unassisted births.